 According to calculations performed by Mid-Coast Engineers (2005), the capacity of the 30-inch diameter culvert that crosses beneath Minto Road is 37.5 cubic feet per second (cfs).
-During a IO-year storm event, flows to the culvert were calculated at 40 cfs.
-As a result, the culvert in its current state may not accommodate either the pre-project or the post project run-off from a 7.5-year storm; and therefore, may not meet the County of Santa Cruz design standards for drainage structures.
+During a 10-year storm event, flows to the culvert were calculated at 40 cfs.
+As a result, the culvert in its current state may not accommodate either the preproject or the post project run-off from a 5-year storm; and therefore, may not meet the County of Santa Cruz design standards for drainage structures.
 In addition, the culvert is partially blocked with vegetation and sediment further reducing its capacity.

-With project implementation, flow is expected to increase to approximately 44 cfs at the culvert.
-However, installing a larger culvert that would accommodate the 7.5-year flow under Minto Road would potentially impact existing onsite wetlands due to increased flow.
+With project implementation, flow is expected to increase at the culvert.
+However, installing a larger culvert that would accommodate the 5-year flow under Minto Road would potentially impact existing onsite wetlands due to increased flow, as well as potentially increasing scour downstream.